rddavistx/band-list-frontend-auth0/README.md

 #### Step 3: From the command line cd into your band-list-api directory and type 'nodemon' to start your server

 #### Step 4: Open another command line tab and cd into band-list-frontend-auth0.
-Run either `python -m SimpleHTTPServer 4000` or `serve . -p 4000`
+- Run either `python -m SimpleHTTPServer 4000` or `serve . -p 4000` to run your app at `http://localhost:4000`

+#### Step 5: Add Auth0 to your front end so a welcome page shows if not logged in and your app shows when logged in

+## Tips
+- Refer to the Auth0 documentation for help (https://auth0.com/docs/libraries/lock)